 Players were free to work alone or collaborate, and could derive some of the game's rules for staff interaction by watching other players attempting to leave.
 The first player to successfully exit the room won a prize from the airport's duty free.

 Gostak International Airport returned to London with higher-quality props and big rubber stamps as part of Now Play This in 2015.
+It also added pink slip "exit visas", for players who wanted to leave the game without solving it.

 The game's title is a reference to Andrew Ingraham's 1903 example of a sentence which has some meaning despite its nouns and verbs having none; "The gostak distims the doshes".
-(This roughly translates in the game's language as "Gostak welcomes tourists".)
+(This roughly translates in this game's language as "Gostak welcomes tourists".)